apollo-black/verb-ruby/README.md

 ### Scheduling Messages

-Verb has a built-in scheduler that allows you schedule emails in the future.
+Verb has a built-in scheduler that allows you schedule messages to be delivered in the future.
 These are quite useful in the sense that you can target future user behavior or events.

 ```ruby
 msg = Verb.email({